 Employers were given the absolute assurance that housing would be provided for all of their staff who wished to move.
 Most companies wanted the Corporation to provide suitable, custom-designed buildings, and it was happy to do so, and then lease them for 99 years.
 The Corporation politely said ‘no’ to any business that wanted to purchase the freehold.
 To attract smaller employers the Corporation built small, modular premises that were available for lease in varying sizes.
 Many of these units are still in use along South Road in Templefields and in parts of The Pinnacles.

-Most of the pioneering companies are gone.
+Most of the pioneering companies have gone.
 The United Glass factory became a warehouse.
 Gilbeys, which had moved its distillery to Harlow from Camden Town in 1962, closed it in January 2000 because it couldn’t be modernized and enlarged on its constrained site.
 The building was demolished and replaced by a Sainsbury’s superstore.
 The original Longman House, designed by Frederick Gibberd and built in 1968, was replaced with a new building designed by Terry Conran for the Pearson Group in 1994.
 Pearson moved to new premises in KaoPark in 2017, and their old building is being converted to Edinburgh Gate which will contain 253 studio, one- and two-bedroom flats.
 Schreribers, Revertex, the Dorstel Press, Johnson Matthey, and Smith Kline Beecham have all gone.
-But Harlow continues to attract new employers, in part because of the continued expansion of Stansted airport, its proximity to London, and the development of KaoPark.
+But Harlow continues to attract new employers because of the continued expansion of Stansted airport and its proximity to London.